 Mr. Tremblay obtained his BAA in May 1987 after graduating from l'Université du Québec à Montréal (UQAM) and his Chartered Accountant title in 1989, while he was working for KPMG from 1987 to 1992.
 He was then employed by Grilli Property Group Inc. from 1992 to 1996 as Corporate Controller, and from 2002 to 2009 as Vice-President Finance and member of the Board of Directors.
 He also acted as Director of Finance for Provigo and Loblaw, in the Financial Analysis and Internal Audit departments.
 From 2000 to 2002, he acted as Controller for Textiles Activities for Gildan Activewear, comprising 10 plants and distribution centers, across America.
-More recently, he acted as Vice-president Control and Administration for the Gouverneur Hotels Chain, and was recently appointed Vice-President Finance and Operations for a construction and real estate company Gestion Benoit Dumoulin inc. Among his accomplishments, Mr. Tremblay contributed to the financial comeback of Grilli Property Group inc., putting together several financial agreements allowing the Company to substantially grow.
+More recently, he acted as Vice-President Finance and Since 2013 as Vice-President Finance and operations for a construction and real estate company Gestion Benoit Dumoulin inc. Among his accomplishments, Mr. Tremblay contributed to the financial comeback of Grilli Property Group inc., putting together several financial agreements allowing the Company to substantially grow.
 He also contributed to various accounting software implementations through a participation role or as the team leader of the project.
-Employed by one company or another, he assumes the function of vice-president since more than 12 years.
+Employed by one company or another, he assumes the function of vice-president since more than 14 years.